 Recommended course sequence/plan of study

-What follows is the recommended plan of study for students interested in the accelerated program beginning in the fall of the senior year.
+What follows is the recommended plan of study for students interested in the accelerated program beginning in the fall of the junior year prior to admission to the accelerated program in the senior year.

 Course | Title | Hours |